 Deadline: November 15th

-Through the American Swedish Institute (ASI), the Malmberg Scholarship for Study in Sweden is available to provide $10,000 to graduate students whose master’s or doctoral work would be enhanced by studying and researching in Sweden for up to 12 months.
-Eligible candidates must be U.S. residents enrolled at an accredited college or university full-time.
-Having a working knowledge of the Swedish language and acquiring the necessary visa to study in Sweden is required.
+The Malmberg Scholarship for Study in Sweden is available through the American Swedish Institute.
+The $10,000 scholarship is for students whose graduate study could be enhanced by studying or researching in Sweden.
+Candidates must be U.S. residents enrolled at an accredited graduate school.
+They must be enrolled full-time.
+Applicants must have a working knowledge of the Swedish language.
+They must also acquire the necessary visa to study in Sweden.

 Contact